-denotes kinetic energy in joule for a generator, $W{total}$ total kinetic energy in joule, i generator number, and N total number of generators.
-Again, in (2) $J_i = (H \times MVA \ rating)/\{5.48 \times 10^{-9} \times (N_S)^2\}$ denotes moment of inertia in Kg.m where $N_S$ and H are synchronous angular speed in rpm and inertia constant respectively and $\omega{mi}=2 \times \pi \times (N/60)$ rotor angular velocity in mechanical rad/sec where N is rotor speed in rpm.
+denotes kinetic energy in joule for a generator, W{total} total kinetic energy in joule, i generator number, and N total number of generators.
+Again, in (2) $J_i = (H \times MVA \quad rating)/\{5.48 \times 10^{-9} \times (N_S)^2\}$ denotes moment of inertia in Kg.m2 where N_S and H are synchronous angular speed in rpm and inertia constant respectively and $\omega{mi}=2\times\pi\times(N/60)$ rotor angular velocity in mechanical rad/sec where N is rotor speed in rpm.

-3.1 GPS Method for the Online Calculation of the Time Derivative of TKED
+3.1 GPS Method for the Online Calculation of TKED

-The online calculation of the time derivative of TKED using the speed signal of each generator, and then again using the signal of the time derivative of TKED as the input to each fuzzy controller can be accomplished by using GPS (Global Positioning System) [11-12] which provides time synchronization of signals.
+The online calculation of TKED using the speed signal of each generator, and then again using the signal of TKED as the input to each fuzzy controller can be accomplished by using GPS (Global Positioning System) [11-12] which provides time synchronization of signals.
 It has recently been recognized that synchronized measurement of power system quantities is feasible using the GPS, since GPS can easily and precisely provide a time signal, with a 1μs accuracy, at any location on the power network [12].

 Fig. 4 shows a simplified functional block diagram where the GPS receiver collects the digitalized speed equivalent signals of the generators, and synchronizes the signals in a common timing reference.
-The synchronized signals are then sent to a central control office where $W{total}$ as well as time derivative of TKED is calculated.
-Data output i.e. the signal of time derivative of TKED is then sent to each fuzzy controller input.
+The synchronized signals are then sent to a central control office where W{total} as well as TKED is calculated.
+Data output i.e. the signal of TKED is then sent to each fuzzy controller input.
 In this case, signals may be transmitted and received through microwave or optical fibre.